 Packing efficiently for a trip – whether a long or short one – is easier said than done.
-Until not long ago, my packing list was the perfect reflection of my status of unsuccessful backpacker.
-I carried around 18 kg of stuff on my back (although to be fair that included two bottles of Malbec wine I had bought in Argentina and one bottle of Mezcal I had bought in Mexico), and something like 10 kg on my front.
-It was way too much, and I could hardly walk from the bus station to the hostel.
+Until a few years ago, I carried around 18 kg of stuff on my back (although to be fair that included two bottles of Malbec wine I had bought in Argentina and one bottle of Mezcal I had bought in Mexico), and something like 10 kg on my front.
+It was way too much, and I could hardly walk from the bus station to my hotel.

-Years on, my packing list has significantly shrunk: I understood that traveling is much more about being comfortable than it is about looking pretty in pictures.
-Now I pack smartly, trying to make sure I bring clothes that I can easily wash and mix and match.
-This way I carry less stuff, because I refuse to travel with a backpack that weights more than 12 kg.
-What hasn’t changed is that my ex still calls me “Turtle Tavani.”
+Years on, I understood that traveling is much more about being comfortable than about looking pretty in pictures.
+Now I pack smartly, bring clothes that I can easily wash and mix and match.
+And most importantly I refuse to travel with a backpack that weights more than 12 kg.

-This is the most important item on any good travel check list.
-I have tried several backpacks in the course of my travels, but the ones I like the most are the Osprey Ariel 65, which fits very comfortably on my shoulders and hips (they have a woman and a man’s version); and the Berghaus Wilderness 65+15 (this is a lot larger, though!).
+This is the most important item you need to consider.
+I have tried several backpacks in the course of my travels, but the ones I like the most are the Osprey Ariel 65 which fits very comfortably on my shoulders and hips (they have a woman and a man’s version); and the Berghaus Wilderness 65+15 (this is a lot larger, though!).
 Beware that choosing a travel backpack is no easy task – it has to fit perfectly or else it will be a pain to carry.

 If I am going for only a short time, I’d rather travel carry-on only.
-My favorite carry-on bag is by Cabin Zero: it fits up to 44 liters of stuff, which means I can carry most of the items on my packing list.
-The good thing about it is that I don’t have to check it in, which is especially convenient if I have short connections between flights.
+My favorite carry-on bag is by Cabin Zero: it fits up to 44 liters of stuff, which means you can carry most of the items on my packing list.
+The good thing about it is that you don’t have to check it in, which is especially convenient if you have short connections between flights.

 A good daypack

-The second most important item in my packing list is a good daypack.
-This is where I keep my important stuff (whichever can’t be missing in my travel list!) when commuting – my sunglasses; my iPhone and headphones; my MacBook which I always carry if I am traveling for more than a week; my camera and lens; all my cables; my power bank; my book or my kindle; a guidebook if I carry one; a headlamp (I hate being unable to read if the hostel doesn’t have a personal light); my passport, wallet and travel documents; and a few toiletries such as a travel toothbrush.
-It often ends up being as heavy as my backpack.
+The second most important item in any packing list is a good daypack.
+This is where you will have to keep your important stuff when commuting – stuff like sunglasses; iPhone and headphones; your MacBook if you are traveling for work reasons; your camera and lens; all your cables; a power bank; a book or a kindle; a guidebook; a headlamp; passport, wallet and travel documents; and a few toiletries such as a travel toothbrush.

-One of the items that are never missing from my travel check list is the packing cubes.
+Packing cubes are the best invention EVER.
 I didn’t even know what they were until a friend of mine showed me the marvel.
-They allow me to organize my clothes and to keep them in some decent order (I am otherwise unable to keep my backpack organized).
-I also carry dry packs, in order to keep my stuff safe from getting wet.
+They allow you to organize your clothes and to keep them in some decent order.
+You should also carry dry packs, in order to keep your stuff safe from getting wet.

 A hangable toiletry bag for all my toiletries

-The toiletries that are never missing from my travel check list are: a shampoo and a conditioner bar by Lush – they last forever, they leave my hair soft, my scalp never itches, and they are 100% vegan; a good shower gel or, in alternative, a good bar of soap; an electric toothbrush – I am mildly obsessed with brushing my teeth properly – toothpaste and dental floss.
+The toiletries that should never missing are: a shampoo and a conditioner bar – they last forever, they leave your hair soft, your scalp never itches, and they are 100% vegan; a good shower gel or, in alternative, a good bar of soap; an electric toothbrush – in case like me you are mildly obsessed with brushing your teeth properly – toothpaste and dental floss.

-My packing list also includes a good sunblock with SPF 50+; deodorant; a night cream; a bar of massage oil – it is super handy to moisturize my skin and takes up very little room; some make up stuff – though I hardly wear make up when I travel; nail clippers, a file and tweezers; a small brush and a comb; some elastic bands for my wild hair; daily use contact lenses.
+You also need a good sunblock; deodorant; a night cream; a bar of massage oil – it is super handy to moisturize your skin and takes up very little room; nail clippers, a file and tweezers; a small brush and a comb; some elastic bands; daily use contact lenses.

 Clothing and shoes

-The clothes in my packing list vary depending on the place I am visiting and on the season.
-I can safely walk around in shorts during the summer months in Sardinia, in Spain or in Central America.
-But no matter how hot it is, I can’t do that in India, where I need to cover my shoulders and wear large pants or long skirts.
-And if I go to cold places such as Ukraine in the winter, or Tierra del Fuego or Patagonia (whether in the summer or in winter), I need to wear warmer clothes.
+The clothes you pick will depend on the place you are visiting and on the season.
+You can safely walk around in shorts during the summer months in Sardinia, in Spain or in Central America.
+But no matter how hot it is, you can’t do that in India, where you need to cover your shoulders and wear large pants or long skirts.
+And if you go to cold places such as Ukraine in the winter, or Tierra del Fuego or Patagonia (whether in the summer or in winter), you need to wear warmer clothes.

-Having said, there’s a number of items that I carry with me pretty much regardless of the season, and that hence are always in my travel check list.
+Having said, there are a number of items that you will carry pretty much regardless of the season.

-I never travel without my wind and waterproof jacket by The North Face.
-It’s always on my packing list because it has proved to be extremely reliable under any weather conditions: I can wear layers under it and feel warm and dry; or just wear it by itself if it’s not cold outside.
-I admit it was pricey, but a great investment.
+My favorite is this waterproof jacket by The North Face.
+It is extremely reliable under any weather conditions: you can wear layers under it and feel warm and dry; or just wear it by itself if it’s not cold outside.

-My packing list also includes a scarf, which I wear on long flights or bus rides.
-In some countries, it seems that the hotter it is outside, the colder the air conditioning is and this doesn’t agree with my delicate throat – so I’d better wear a scarf.
-Besides, I can ball up a scarf to use it as a pillow and I can use it to cover my shoulders on religious sites.
-That’s why I always have it in my travel list.
-Keep in mind that in some religious sites, such as Angkor Wat, visitors are required to actually wear a t-shirt that covers the shoulders and long pants.
+Make sure to also bring a scarf, which you can wear on long flights or bus rides.
+In some countries, it seems that the hotter it is outside, the colder the air conditioning is.
+Besides, you can ball up a scarf to use it as a pillow and you can use it to cover your shoulders on religious sites.

-If I am traveling to cold places, I also include a hat and a good pair of gloves in my packing list.
+If you are traveling to cold places, also include a hat and a good pair of gloves.

-Hardly missing from my travel check list are a couple of fleece sweaters and jackets– Columbia makes some top quality ones.
-I have one that is thicker and has pockets and a zip at the front, which is super warm; and another one which is thinner but extremely comfortable and warm and packs really lightly, and is always in my packing list.
-I even carried it to Ukraine recently, and it proved to be a saver in the extreme chill!
+You also need a couple of fleece sweaters and jackets– Columbia makes some top quality ones.
+Take one that is thicker and has pockets and a zip at the front, which is super warm; and another one which is thinner but extremely comfortable and warm and packs really lightly.
+It will be a life a saver in the extreme chill!

-As I love hiking, I never forget to include a few pairs of hiking socks in my packing list.
-These are socks that are meant to keep my feet warm and dry, especially if they are paired with good hiking boots.
-Normal socks may be fine, but there are chances that feet may move around in the shoe and the rubbing may cause blisters.
-I’d rather play it safe and wear good socks.
-And I try to remember to also pack a hat, so that my head doesn’t burn under the sun.
+Take a few pairs of hiking socks.
+These are socks that are meant to keep your feet warm and dry, especially if they are paired with good hiking boots.
+Normal socks may be fine, but there are chances that your feet may move around in the shoe and the rubbing may cause blisters.

-Unless I am carrying my Dolomites, the other shoes that go in my travel check list are a pair of Solomon hiking shoes.
+You always need to wear comfortable shoes when traveling.
+If your trip involves hiking, bring a pair of good hiking boots with you – make sure that they keep your feet dry.
+Alternatively, you can opt for a pair of hiking shoes.
 These are a bit more lightweight and good for easier hikes – I would not recommend them for several days hikes, for example, but they are fine for a short, easy walk.

 Bring a swim suit with you – especially if there is a pool or a beach where you are going.
-Whether you are traveling to Koh Chang, in Thailand, or to Flores, in Indonesia, where snorkeling is a must; or whether I am going to colder places where there is a gorgeous spa like Bergamo, a bikini packs so small that I hardly have doubt about including it in my travel list.
+Whether you are traveling to Koh Chang, in Thailand, or to Flores, in Indonesia, where snorkeling is a must; or whether you are going to colder places where there is a gorgeous spa like in Bergamo, a bikini packs so small that you hardly have doubt about including it in your packing list.

 Find out more about Bergamo on my post “Why I loved Bergamo.”

-Whenever I go on a backpacking trip, I make sure to include a quick dry towel in my packing list.
+Always include a quick dry towel in your packing list.
 This folds really small, and it dries super fast.
-I use it in hostels when they don’t rent towels (yes, there still are some that don’t!) and whenever I go to the beach.
+Some hostels are so cheap they don’t rent towels (yes, there still are some that don’t!) and you can also use it to go to the beach.